thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **MERN Stack:** a full-stack JavaScript technology stack consisting of MongoDB, Express.js, React, and Node.js

 ## Computer Graphics
+* **Boid Flocks:** simulation algorithm that models the collective movement behavior of groups such as birds or fish using heuristics
 * **Processing:** an open-source programming language and visual arts framework for creating interactive graphics
 * **ThreeJS:** a JavaScript library used to create and render 3D graphics and animations in web browsers using WebGL
 * **Bokeh:** a Python visualization library used to create interactive, web-based data visualizations and dashboards